-Severe ITAr Compliance Penalties
+Severe ITAR Compliance Penalties

-Export control and ITAR laws have severe criminal and civil penalties.
+Export control and ITAR restriction laws have severe criminal and civil penalties.
 Businesses and manufacturers that fail to comply with ITAR regulations can be liable for fines up to $500,000 for each violation.
 Also, ITAR compliance penalties that are criminal in nature can be up to $1M and even include incarceration of 10 years for each violation.

-Meaning of ITAR Liability: Under Export Control Regulations, manufacturers in the export control business can be liable for $250,000.00 for each violation.
+What is ITAR Liability: Under Export Control Regulations, manufacturers in the export control business can be liable for $250,000.00 for each violation.
 EAR Criminal export control penalties can be as much as $1M for each violation and 20 years jail time.
 See also information about the North American Trade Agreement Act.

-ITAR Compliance and Certification Help
+ITARS Compliance and Certification Help

-Manufacturers and companies involved in the import-export business must submit a very concise ITAR certification package.
+Manufacturers and companies involved in the import-export business must submit a very concise ITARS certification package.
 After being ITAR certified, companies must still develop internal policies and controls to meet rigorous ITAR compliance thresholds.